iyobo/jollofjs/packages/isvalid/README.md

 #### Required validator
 Type: `Boolean`

 Required works a bit like default.
-But instead of replacing the value if the field is absent, we instead throw an exception.
+But instead of replacing the value if the field is absent, we instead send an error to the error handler.

 Example is like the first example giving: